jasminefederer/ai_detector/README.md

 https://chat.openai.com/chat

-This repo utilizes the work of Openai-Detector and is part of a workshop by the wonderful @katsully
-- Her repo can be found at: https://github.com/katsully/chatgpt-email-detector
+This repo utilizes the work of Openai-Detector and is part of a workshop by the wonderful @katsully whose repo can be found at: https://github.com/katsully/chatgpt-email-detector

 Discover if someone is sending you an email using ChatGPT!
 With each new email, this script will give you the likelihood that the email was authored using OpenAI's ChatGPT.